Toolkit

 Example

-During an Impact Scan, a team found that a new dashboard was reloading data every 5 seconds.
-They switched to event-driven updates, significantly reducing API calls by replacing frequent polling with event-driven updates.
+During a retro, a team found that a new dashboard was requesting fresh data every five seconds.
+Switching to event-driven updates cut API calls substantially and reduced server load.

 Output